-At first glance, the series in the right-hand side of \eqref{eq:Ruelle_formula} does not seem to converge, due to the exponential growth of the derivatives of $T^n$ when $n$ tends to $+ \infty$.
-However, spectral investigation of a transfer operator associated to $T$ shows that, thanks to the integration against $\mu$, the series on the right-hand side is actually converging exponentially fast \cite{ruelleDifferentiationSRBStates1997,ruelleDifferentiationSRBStates2003}.
+At first glance, the series on the right-hand side of \eqref{eq:Ruelle_formula} does not seem to converge, due to the exponential growth of the derivatives of $\phi^n$ when $n$ tends to $+ \infty$.
+However, thanks to the integration against $\mu$, the series on the right-hand side is actually converging exponentially fast (see \cite{ruelleDifferentiationSRBStates1997,ruelleDifferentiationSRBStates2003,jiang_linear_response}; this can also be shown using the spectral investigation of a transfer operator associated with $\phi$).
 We will prove a slightly more general statement in Lemma \ref{lemma:convergence}.
 Nevertheless, it is inefficient to practically approximate the integrals against $\mu$ in \eqref{eq:Ruelle_formula} using a Monte Carlo method, i.e., approximating each integral as a finite sample average.
 The variance of the sample average also grows exponentially with $n$, making such a direct evaluation of Ruelle's formula \eqref{eq:Ruelle_formula} computationally impractical for high-dimensional systems encountered in practice \cite{eyink, ensembleSensitivity}.